Independent educational resource. Not affiliated with IBM, Ponemon Institute, or any security vendor.

 Insider Threat Type Comparison

-Negligent insiders cause the most incidents by volume (56%) but credential theft has the highest per-incident cost ($804K) because compromised credentials give attackers privileged access and are the hardest to detect.
-The average organization experiences 15.4 insider incidents per year (Ponemon 2025).
+Negligent insiders cause the most incidents by volume (53%) but credential theft has the highest per-incident cost ($842K) because compromised credentials give attackers privileged access and are the hardest to detect.
+The average organization experiences 25 insider incidents per year, up from 23 the year before (Ponemon 2026).

 Containment Timeline and Cost